-All the good things happened here, we were 2nd time lucky (the previous was the Yellow Water Cruise) as there were no other passengers on our 9 am boat departure, making us felt as if it was a privately chartered cruise.
+All the good things happened here, we were 2nd time lucky (the previous was the Yellow Water Cruise) as there were no other passengers on our 9 am boat departure, making us feel as if it was a private chartered cruise.

 Day #4 – Litchfield National Park

 At the Magnetic Termites Mounds at Litchfield National Park.
-The termites It is endemic to northern Australia and the common names derive from the fact that the wedge-shaped mound is aligned with its main axis running north and south, to harness the energy of the sun.
-This a screen grab picture captured with a drone.
-This termite site is out of bound and only be observed from afar atop a boardwalk.
+The termites are endemic to northern Australia and the common names derive from the fact that the wedge-shaped mound is aligned with its main axis running north and south, to harness the energy of the sun.
+This termite site is out of bounds and can only be observed from atop a boardwalk.
 The park permits to use our drone came in at a most useful juncture.

 The reality of nature sets in, these are not termites but predatory ants attacking the termites through the mound ventilation holes.
 But the termites colonies are more than able to defend themselves.